danielholmes839/OC-Transpo-GraphQL/README.md

 This is a [GraphQL API](https://graphql.org/) designed for [General Transit Feed Specification](https://developers.google.com/transit/gtfs)
 (GTFS) data from OC Transpo which is Ottawa's public transit system.
 In addition to being able to query GTFS data this API wraps [OC Transpo's REST API](https://www.octranspo.com/en/plan-your-trip/travel-tools/developers/dev-doc) for live buses which includes arrival times and GPS data.

+Built using [Apollo-Server](https://www.apollographql.com/docs/apollo-server/), TypeScript and MongoDB.

+## OC Transpo's REST API

-Wrapping OC Transpo's REST API with Graphql makes it easier to use by:
+Wrapping OC Transpo's REST API with Graphql provides many benefits:

 - Documenting nullable fields.
-This is done very poorly in OC Transpo's documentation.
-For example in OC Transpo's API GPS data for latitude, longitude and speed are returned as strings (not number/floats) which can be and are often empty strings.
-To solve this my schema makes position fields nullable and adds a field "hasGPS" making it easy to check when GPS data is available.
+This is not done at all in OC Transpo's documentation.
+For example in OC Transpo's API GPS data for latitude, longitude and speed are returned as strings which can also be empty strings.
+This in my opinion should be changed to return numbers/floats and null values instead.
+Which is easy to change GraphQL while also documenting in the schema that GPS data can be nullable.
+To make it even easier for users I added another field "hasGPS" which returns a boolean value if that bus has GPS data

-- The response structure is made much easier to understand.
+- The response structure is much easier to understand.
 While using OC Transpo's API I noticed certain fields could be a list of Objects or a single Object.
 I think this is some sort of issue with their API being default XML and being converted to JSON before being sent but I'm not sure.
-Another field only had one nested subfield which was very redundant.
-I broke the response I was getting down into types you can find them [here](./src/graphql/LiveBusData/types.ts).
+Another thing that I noticed was a field that only had one nested subfield which was very redundant.
+I broke the response I was getting down into TypeScript types you can find them [here](./src/graphql/LiveBusData/types.ts).
-However now with GraphQL the response structure is consistent.
+GraphQL ensures the response structure is always consistent.

 - Fields were renamed to be more accurate and to match what was being used in the rest of the GraphQL API.
+Irellevant or unusable fields were removed.

 - Of course you also gain all the other benefits of a GraphQL API such selecting specific fields, type checking, self documenting schema, and getting all your data in 1 request

-Built using [Apollo-Server](https://www.apollographql.com/docs/apollo-server/), TypeScript and MongoDB.

 ## Schema